yyusufcoskun/Turkiye-EURO-2020-Analysis/README.md

 ## Data

-The analysis uses data from the UEFA EURO 2020 tournament, specifically the "euro2020data_combined.csv" dataset, which contains detailed match, player, and event information.
+The analysis uses data from the UEFA EURO 2020 tournament, taken from StatsBomb's EURO 2020 datasets, which contains detailed match, player, and event information.

 ## Requirements